In chapters 18 and 19, we saw a comparison of the type of faith that both Abraham and Lot had.

 - Summarize the events of Genesis 20:1-18 and answer the following questions:

-- Why would Abraham repeat the lie he had done previously?
+- Why would Abraham repeat the lie he had told previously?

 - Although Abraham clearly lied, a violation of God's will, why would God enable him to gain further riches and rewards from this incident?